alexanderp99/RAG-enhanced-local-LLM/README.md

 I am assuming that python is already installed.

+Recommended python Version: 3.11.10

 First we have to install all the requirements:
 > pip install -r requirements.txt

 Then we fetch an LLM from ollama

-> ollama pull 'any_model'
->
-> ollama pull gemma
+> ollama pull 'phi3'

 # Usage

+Current directory: Project directory

 We start the application with:
-> python -m streamlit run ./src/streamlitapp.py
+> python -m streamlit run ./src/streamlitapp_with_Langgraph.py

 # Run Unit Tests

+Current directory: Project directory
-> python -m unittest ?
+> python -m unittest discover -s tests -p '*.py'

 # Lessons Learned